All Episodes

 Yeah.

-Pretty far if you're down there.
+Well, it's pretty far if you're down there.

-When you think about the Earth's diameter being, I think, somewhere in the neighborhood of 7,000, 7,500 miles.
+When you think about the Earth's diameter being, I think, somewhere in the neighborhood of 7,000, 7,500 miles, three miles is barely scratching the surface.

 Are there any changes that are notable?

-But again, that depends on the local geology.
+It gets hotter, but again, that depends on the local geology.

 Hot.

-There's been a recent theory, scientists speculated, that the Earth ...did not have a magma core, but rather was actually solid cold iron, roughly.
+There's been a recent theory, scientists speculated that the Earth did not have a magma core, but rather was actually solid, cold iron, roughly.

-You know, I would be willing to concede that I have read some people's theories which say that magma really does stay closer to the surface, and that much as what you just said, the Earth is not molten in the center, but is hotter towards the surface in that its composition and the thermal characteristics change as one goes through
+I have read some people's theories which say that magma really does stay closer to the surface, and that much as what you just said, the Earth is not molten in the center, but is hotter towards the surface, and that its composition and the thermal characteristics change as one goes through the various strata and layers.

-I don't presume to know, and I don't know anyone who has, so to speak, taken a dive
+I don't presume to know, and I don't know anyone who has, so to speak, taken a dive straight through the Earth.

-Earth, or I don't want to say bore into the Earth, but maybe lasers, maybe some sort of
+Do we have available to us technology that would allow us to literally burrow into the Earth, or I don't want to say bore into the Earth, but maybe lasers, maybe some sort of burrowing machine of some sort?

 Would there be a way, in essence, to start down and just keep going?